 M.A. students are required to pass a proficiency exam in their primary Slavic language of study, in order to demonstrate their oral and written command of the language.
 The exam is graded as High Pass, Pass, or Fail, and may not be taken more than twice.
 Students who fail the exam twice will have their graduate status terminated.

 While the exam may be taken at any point during your course of study, you must successfully complete this requirement before beginning work on the cumulative project.

 The Russian proficiency exam is conducted by two examiners, and is based on a set of unedited reading materials that vary in content and register.
 Students are given 24 hours to prepare, and are encouraged to use Russian-Russian, Russian-English, and specialized dictionaries during this period.
 On the day of the exam, students have 3.5 hours, without using a dictionary, to

 - Write a 1-2 page essay in Russian on a topic based on the readings;

-- Translate into English a short excerpt from each of the reading passages, totalling about three quarters of a page of Russian;
+- Translate a short excerpt from each of the reading passages into English (about three quarters of a page of Russian);

 - Have a 20-30 minute discussion with the two examiners based on the content of the reading materials.